bbalog87/catfish-genome/Cafe5 work.md

 the first column represents FamilyIDs.
 From column 2 on, the branches inclusding taxa.
 A posituve (>0) counts for a taxon X means this gene family is exapnding for taxon X. A negative count means contracting geen family.

-All data are availebl unde this [LINK](https://unibox.uni-rostock.de/getlink/fiV6HqPPCCR3nEj2pHo9JvZa/)
+All data are available under this [LINK](https://unibox.uni-rostock.de/getlink/fiV6HqPPCCR3nEj2pHo9JvZa/)

 ## Exact genes family in expansion or contracvtion in each branch